nurse LIFE CARE PLANNING

 The Nursing Process

 The same principles of critical thinking and utilizing the nursing process apply when our certified nurse life care planners review the opposing life care planner’s life care plan or develop a separate life care plan for the defense.
-Our certified nurse life care planners are able to perform a detailed review of an existing life care plan for you and develop a report, for which they will testify as an expert, or work behind the scenes.
+Our certified nurse life care planners are able to perform a detailed review of an existing life care plan for you and develop a report, for which they will testify to if needed, or work behind the scenes.

-Whether requested by an insurance company, plaintiff or defense attorney, the individual’s welfare is always the foremost concern.
+Whether requested by an insurance company, healthcare consumer, plaintiff or defense attorney, the individual’s welfare is always the foremost concern.
 This translates into a comprehensive and individualized plan of care, based on the individual’s specific needs.

 Our brain controls everything we do, say, think and feel.
 When an individual suffers a brain injury, the effects can be mild or devastating, affecting not just the individual, but his/her family and loved ones.

 The Brain Injury Association of America (BIAA) has developed the following definitions regarding brain injuries:

 “A traumatic brain injury (TBI) is defined as a blow or jolt to the head or a penetrating head injury that disrupts the function of the brain.
 Not all blows or jolts to the head result in a TBI.
 The severity of such an injury may range from “mild”, (I.e., a brief change in mental status or consciousness) to “severe”, (I.e., an extended period of unconsciousness or amnesia after the injury).
 A TBI can result in short or long-term problems with independent function.

 Acquired brain injury (ABI) is an injury to the brain that is not hereditary, congenital or degenerative.
 Acquired brain injuries are caused by some medical conditions, including strokes, encephalitis, aneurysms, anoxia (I.e., lack of oxygen during surgery, drug overdose, or near drowning), metabolic disorders, meningitis, or brain tumors”.